Read time 9 minutes

 It is a comprehensive tool that helps you to recover lost/deleted or corrupted Windows data.

 Windows data and files may not get deleted permanently after reinstalling Windows.
-So, lost files can still be recovered either using free methods to recover Deleted Files from Windows as explained in the article including recovery through Windows backup file in the File History, through system restore point created previously and an automated Windows data recovery software with general information and complete process explanation for users help.
+So, lost files can still be recovered either using free methods to recover Deleted Files from Windows as explained in the article, including recovery through Windows backup file in the File History, through a system restore point created previously, and automated software with general information and complete process explanation for users help.